History of the Green Party of Canada: 2021 election and aftermath

 In the 2021 federal election, Mike Morrice, Kitchener Centre became the first elected Green MP ever elected in Ontario, and second Green MP outside of British Columbia.
 At the same time, Paul Manly lost his seat in Nanaimo—Ladysmith, and the percentage and total voters that the party had been increasing over 12 years declined.
 A week after the election, Paul announced her intention to begin the process of resigning as leader.

 On October 28, 2021, Green members received a leadership review ballot regarding Paul's continued status as leader despite her previous intention to resign, which would have rendered the ballot moot.
 Paul's protracted departure was due to continued legal conflict between Paul and the Green Party's leadership, with Paul negotiating compensation for legal fees incurred due to arbitration following a previous attempt to remove Paul as leader.
 Paul officially resigned on November 10, 2021, as voting in the review was ongoing.
 Her resignation took effect on November 14, 2021, upon its acceptance by the party's federal council.

 On November 24, 2021, Amita Kuttner was appointed interim leader.
 Appointed at the age of 30, Kuttner was the youngest person to lead a federal political party, as well as the first transgender person and person of East Asian heritage.

 Elizabeth May and Jonathan Pedneault

 On November 19, 2022, Elizabeth May was elected leader of the party once again, and promised to convert the then current leadership model into a co-leadership model, with Jonathan Pedneault being her co-leader.
 May had run with Pedneault in the leadership race, and Pedneault temporarily served as the deputy leader of the party.
 After his resignation in 2024, Pedneault returned as co-leader in 2025 following the ratification of the model by Green party members.
 On August 19, May announced her intention to resign as party leader.

+Mike Morrice

+Morrice was acclaimed party leader in the 2026 Green Party of Canada leadership election.